neuronphysics/Homophilic-Ntw-Viz/README.md

 The visualisation of a social network which is based on [Karimi et al. 2017](https://arxiv.org/pdf/1702.00150.pdf) model.
 In the model, it is assumed that there is an underlying **homophily** parameter due to node attributes which leads to the formation of links between members of each group in the network.
 The model considers the **preferential attachment** property proposed by Barabási and Albert.
 For the implementation of the model in **python**, you can visit [this repository](https://github.com/frbkrm/HomophilicNtwMinorities).

-For users who are not familiar by how to render **html files**, here is the solution if you follow the below instruction:
+For users who are not familiar by how to render **html files**, here is the solution:

 * Download a copy of an existing Git repository on your machine using `git clone https://github.com/neuronphysics/network.git` command.